paritosh1990/EPITA/README.md

 Settings
 --------

-To make this project work you need to do the following \n
+To make this project work you need to do the following

 1. Install python 2.7 on your computer
 2. Install pip
 3. Install virtualenv